patchell/FrontCad/README.md

 I thought I had a good way to do it, but it was totally bogus.
 Anyway, today, I made drawing a rectangle work a lot better.

+Nov 20, 2022
+Among other things, All three of my computers died in a matter of about 3 weeks.
+One of them has been repaired, thankfully, but for the last month and a half, things have been in a turmoil.
+Hopefully, progress will be a little more consistance.